jwunderl/pxt-arcade/docs/courses/csintro1/loops/change-by.md

 ## Student Task #2: Move in a spiral

 We want to move the sprite in the following blocks in a spiral - starting small in a square like pattern, and moving further and further away as the iterations move on.
-Right now, though, the sprite just drifts up and to the left.
-We need to increase the distance that the sprite travels side for each iteration so that it moves further and further away in all directions.
+Currently, the sprite drifts up and to the left.
+We need to increase the distance that the sprite travels on a side for each iteration so that it moves further for each side.

 ![spiral image](/static/courses/csintro1/loops/spiral.png)